Example pattern

 Resources → Need

-"What's feasible given what we have?"
+“What's possible given what we have?”

-Activity 2
+Task 2

 Specification